Kamenets–Podolsky pocket: Forces involved and names of this campaign

+The Kovel area was located at the boundary of two army groups, thus there were elements from the 4th Panzer Army of Army Group South and 2nd Army of Army Group Center.
+The ending date for the battle in the Kovel area (26 March) is given for specific reason.
+On 27 March 1944, to simplify command arrangements, the boundary of the 4th Panzer Army and 2nd Army was pushed south of Kovel.
+Thus, from that day onwards, the Kovel Fortified Place, as well as the forces assembling to rescue the garrison of Kovel, were subordinated to the 2nd Army.

 Background

 Throughout February, main forces of the 1st Ukrainian Front repulsed heavy blows from the units of the 1st Panzer Army in their attempts to de-blockade the trapped German forces at the Korsun-Cherkassy Pocket.

 At the same time, the right wing of the 1st Ukrainian Front had executed the Rovno–Lutsk offensive, spearheaded by 2 Cavalry Corps.
 In the course of that operation, a new bulge was created, in which the Soviets dangerously hanged from the north over the 1st Panzer Army and the rest of the Army Group South in Ukraine.

 It would be there, in the Shepetivka area, where Soviets will shift their main weight of attack.
 By striking south from that area towards the Dniester river, the 1st Panzer Army and all German forces operating in the right-bank Ukraine would be cut off from Germany and pressed against the Carpathian Mountains.

 Furthermore, the Ternopil–Khmelnytskyi railway junction, which was part of a wider Lviv–Odessa railway, was a major German communication and supply center that linked together northern and southern portions of Army Group South.
 It was also the last railroad before the Carpathian Mountains.
 If this railroad was cut, the southern group of German forces would have to use the long roundabout route through the Balkans, with all of the supplies being rerouted over the Romanian railroads, which were in poor condition.